Pooria-Heydarian/Analyze_Beam_Problem-_Using_MATLAB/README.md

 - Distributed load with type (upward or downward), start and end coordinates, load function, and user-defined unit
 - User-specified section coordinates

-This program can provide the following outputs:
+It can provide the following outputs:

 - Ability to access and edit data by the user
 - Plotting the beam diagram and all input data after each retrieval